Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 the application before the Broker validates the application.
 The `nrPhotos` attribute tells the client the minimum number of photos that need to be provided in the application for it to participate in peer review.
 The `iso3166` attribute informs the client is all country code reference must adhere to ISO-3166.
-The `reivewTimeout` attribute specifies the time the client has from receiving an identity review document, to sign and add it as an attachment to the recently approved application.
+The `reviewTimeout` attribute specifies the time the client has from receiving an identity review document, to sign and add it as an attachment to the recently approved application.
 The `<idApplicationAttributes>` element may also contain a sequence of `<required/>` elements, that list the names of required properties that must be included in the identity application, for it to be considered for peer-review.
+The list of required properties for peer review may be followed by a sequence of `<authenticator>` elements listing available identity authenticator services and their requirements, followed by a sequence of `<peerReviewService>` elements listing available peer review services and their requirements.
+The client may use this information to decide which properties to include in the application.

 Example: